This Slow Cooker Beef Barbacoa is an easy Mexican inspired entree, flavored with chiles, garlic, and spices, that will win your family over!

 We are definitely a beef-eating family, and it’s at the top of our menu options for birthdays and holidays.
 The boys are sure to ask for a grilled steak for their birthday; and, more often than not, we have a rib roast for Christmas.
 But just as popular with my crew are the grilled beef hamburgers we have nearly every weekend of the summer or a marinated flank steak tossed on our Big Green Egg and used for fajitas.

 And I’m a huge fan of chuck roast for slow-cooked stews and this slow cooker Beef Barbacoa.
 The flavor of this cut is marvelous as the bit of extra fat makes it tender and tasty.
 For stews, a chuck roast is always my top choice.

 More Beef Recipes You’ll Love:

 No matter the season, there is a perfect beef recipe to add to your dinner menu.
-Here are some favorites:
+Besides this Slow Cooker Beef Barbacoa, here are some other favorites:

 - Greek-Style Beef Kabobs (aka Souvlaki) by Cupcakes & Kale Chips

 - Steak and Heirloom Tomato Salad by Magnolia Days